 While he gained a well-deserved reputation as a sci-fi author and an aerospace consultant in the post-war years, he simultaneously developed a strong interest in the world beneath the seas.
 He therefore moved to Sri Lanka in 1956 where he would live the remainder of his life.
 He started scuba diving, took underwater photos, and published books about his undersea explorations.

 A bout with polio in the early 1960s temporarily inhibited his physical activities, and he focused once again on humanity’s future in space.
-Beginning in 1964 and working with Stanley Kubrick, Clarke developed the screenplay for his most famous work: the 1968 movie (and book by the same title), 2001, based on a 1951 short story he had written in 1951 entitled, “The Sentinel.”
+Beginning in 1964 and working with Stanley Kubrick, Clarke developed the screenplay for his most famous work: the 1968 movie (and book by the same title), 2001, based on a 1951 short story he had written entitled, “The Sentinel.”
 Clarke would later write sequels to 2001, including 2010: Odyssey Two, 2061: Odyssey Three, and 3001: The Final Odyssey.
 In addition to his prolific fictional work of the 60s, Clarke would serve as a commentator on the CBS television network with Walter Cronkite covering three of the Apollo missions, including the Apollo 11 landing on the Moon.

 Clarke’s creative output continued to blossom in the 1970s and ‘80s, most famously with such works as Rendezvous With Rama and The Fountains of Paradise, both of which won Hugo and Nebula awards.
 He also appeared in several television series, including Walter Cronkite’s Universe.
 Complications from polio would limit his mobility once again, confining him to a wheelchair.
 Nevertheless, he would continue writing, -- often in collaboration with other authors -- eventually penning approximately 100 books and numerous articles and short stories over the course of his lifetime.